Illinois Eye and Ear Infirmary: History

-19th Century
+19th century

-The Illinois Eye and Ear Infirmary was founded in May 1858 by a 30-year-old physician named Edward Lorenzo Holmes as the Chicago Charitable Eye and Ear Infirmary, the department predates the UIC College of Medicine.
+The Illinois Eye and Ear Infirmary was founded in May 1858 by a 30-year-old physician named Edward Lorenzo Holmes as the Chicago Charitable Eye and Ear Infirmary.
 The Infirmary took up just a single room in a frame building at 60 North Clark Street in Chicago, and the first patient arrived before the room was even ready.
 That initial year of operation, the Infirmary had 95 eye patient visits.
 Most of the patients were afflicted with eye infections.

 The private organization was registered as an infirmary association, with a slate of officers and 12 trustees.
 An influential group of physicians and philanthropists guided the association until the state of Illinois took over the Infirmary's operations in 1871.
-The name then changed to the Illinois Charitable Eye and Ear Infirmary (“Charitable” later was removed from the name because paying patients also were accepted, and in 1874, the name became the Illinois Eye and Ear Infirmary).
+The name then changed to the Illinois Charitable Eye and Ear Infirmary (“Charitable” later was removed from the name because paying patients also were accepted).
+In 1874, the name became the Illinois Eye and Ear Infirmary.

 The Infirmary was totally destroyed by the Chicago Fire of October 9, 1871.
 Temporary quarters were set up at 137 N. Morgan Street; in 1874 a new building was inaugurated at the corner of Peoria and west Adams street, at a cost of over $40,000.

 When the University of Illinois College of Medicine's predecessor, the College of Physicians and Surgeons of Chicago, opened in 1882, the Illinois Eye and Ear Infirmary (IEEI) began its long academic affiliation with the University.
 However, several government officials thwarted efforts for years to bring the Infirmary into the University Hospitals system.
 Finally in 1943, the IEEI and the University formally agreed to joint operations.